 As a marketing leader, you can be a powerful champion for a safer, cleaner work environment and human-focused policies.
 A key area of focus is heightened cleanliness, which has been made easier and more cost-effective by recent advancements in automated cleaning technologies.

 On that note, remember that customers also like to see companies leveraging innovation, so your organization’s use of technology during the return-to-work phase can be a valuable story to tell.

-For example, leveraging cleaning robots like Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, in your workplace can not only demonstrate your company’s commitment to innovation, but also help employees and customers visualize the increased cleanliness.
+For example, leveraging cleaning robots like Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, in your workplace can not only demonstrate your company’s commitment to innovation, but also help employees and customers visualize the increased cleanliness.
 You may not be able to see cleaner air due to more frequent and thorough vacuuming, but you can see a vacuum cleaning robot making the rounds throughout the day!

 Contact SoftBank Robotics to learn more about how automated cleaning tech can help your organization create a return-to-work story worth telling.